1 Thessalonians

 Paul's Ministry among Them (2:1-12)

-Paul reminds the Thessalonians of the character of his visit, emphasizing that he and his companions spoke boldly despite opposition, never resorting to flattery or greed, but caring for them as a nursing mother and an encouraging father.
+Paul reminds the Thessalonians of the character of his visit, emphasizing that he and his companions spoke boldly despite opposition, never resorted to flattery or greed, and cared for them as a nursing mother and an encouraging father.

 Receiving God's Word amid Persecution (2:13-16)